elastic/search-ui/CONTRIBUTING.md

 ### Release candidates

-When pushing release candidates, the following lerna commands can be useful.
+When pushing release candidates, the following lerna commands can be useful:

 ```
 # Create a pre-release version, like 1.0.0-rc.0